 Types of Directives

-Policies establish high level expectations in the conduct of the Department's mission impacting two or more Departmental elements.
-Policies do not contain requirements.
-However, Orders and Notices that flow from Policies must be consistent with them.
+- Establish high level expectations in the conduct of the Department's mission impacting two or more Departmental elements.

 - May be issued through memoranda by the Secretary or Deputy Secretary.

 - Provide the Secretary's direction for Orders, Guides and Technical Standards.

 - Remain in effect until canceled by Secretary or Deputy Secretary.

 - Requirements documents developed and processed in the Departmental Directives Program, and approved by the Secretary or Deputy Secretary.

 - Establish management objectives, requirements, and assignments of responsibilities for DOE Federal employees consistent with the law, policy, and regulations applicable to DOE.

 - If requirements for contractors are necessary, they are included in Attachment 1, known as the contractors requirements document (CRD).

 - Dictate how Federal and Contractor employees are to implement requirements.